 Cost.
 Some states require motorists to pay a fee or the amount of the citation fine to participate in traffic school.
 And generally, traffic school participants must also pay the traffic school provider (usually a private company) to take the class.
 Traffic school providers typically charge between $10 and $100 for their courses.
 Online courses, when available, are often the cheaper option.

-What does traffic school consists of?
+What does traffic school consist of?
 Generally, traffic school covers topics like state driving laws and driver’s safety.
 And depending on where you live and the circumstances of your citation, courses ordinarily range from four to eight hours.
 Many states allow drivers to satisfy traffic school by participating online or in a classroom setting.
 Online traffic school courses—though designed to take the same amount of time as their in-person counterparts—are often quicker to complete than classroom courses.

 What happens once you complete traffic school?
 The details vary by state, but generally, completing traffic school results in the violation being dismissed or removed from the driver’s record.
 A violation that has been dismissed or removed ordinarily won’t affect the driver’s insurance rates.